boffyd/UdacityMLOPs-Capstone/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+The model was deployed through the Azure Machine Learning services.
+The AutoML model was the best performing, with VotingEnsemble.
+This was then selected for deployment.
+Once deployed with Container Instances it then provides a Scoring URI that can be access including authentication keys.
+From here the inputs were verified through swagger and several test units were passed to the active endpoint.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: